emlid/navio2-docs/docs/navio-ardupilot/installation-and-running.md

 pi@navio: ~ $ sudo systemctl disnable ardupilot.service
 ```

-You can check is ardupilot already nabled or not:
+You can check is ardupilot already enabled or not:
 ```bash
 pi@navio: ~ $ systemctl is-enabled ardupilot.service
 ```